-Finish off with 4 sets of cable flys 12-15 reps.
+- Finish off with 4 sets of cable flyes for 12-15 reps.

-chins or assisted chins 8-12 reps with stretching the back in between each set.
+- 3 sets of chins or assisted chins for 8-12 reps with stretching the back in between each set.

-4 sets of low rows squeezing each rep for a second.
-10-12 reps.
+- 4 sets of low rows squeezing each rep for a second for 10-12 reps.

-4 sets of behind the neck pull downs holding each rep for a second.
-10-12 reps.
+- 4 sets of behind-the-neck pull-downs holding each rep for a second for 10-12 reps.

-3 sets of shrugs with dumbbells 15-20 reps with a full stretch between each rep.
+- 3 sets of shrugs with dumbbells for 15-20 reps with a full stretch between each rep.

 Third Day: Train Arms

-3 sets of dips 10-15 reps leaning backward so it takes the strain off of the chest.
+- 3 sets of dips for 10-15 reps leaning backward so it takes the strain off of the chest.

 Fourth Day: Train Legs

-5 sets of stiff legged dead lifts 10-15 reps squeezing the hamstring muscles.
+- 5 sets of stiff-legged deadlifts for 10-15 reps squeezing the hamstring muscles.

 I suggest training legs on the last day you have to work before your 2-day off because you don't want to have your legs in pain and get into a foot chase with someone.
 You could possibly tear you quad or hamstring if you did that.
 So train your legs the last day so that it gives the legs two days to heal.